- class rusttypes.result.Result¶

 Now we can use the

-method to chain the function calls:>> Ok(2).or_else(sq).or_else(sq) Ok(2) >>> Ok(2).or_else(err).or_else(sq) Ok(2) >>> Err(3).or_else(sq).or_else(err) Ok(9) >>> Err(3).or_else(err).or_else(err) Err(3)
+or_elsemethod to chain the function calls:>> Ok(2).or_else(sq).or_else(sq) Ok(2) >>> Ok(2).or_else(err).or_else(sq) Ok(2) >>> Err(3).or_else(sq).or_else(err) Ok(9) >>> Err(3).or_else(err).or_else(err) Err(3)

-- abstract try_() T ¶
+- abstract try_() T¶

 Returns the contained

-.
-Should only be used in combination with the@try_guard
+Ok, else raises the containedErrvalue asResultException.
+Should only be used in combination with the@try_guarddecorator.Works in conjunction with the

-operator in Rust.- Returns:
+@try_guarddecorator similar to the?operator in Rust.- Returns:

 The contained value if the result is

-.- Return type:
+Ok.- Return type:

 T